oliviascarfone/Cat-Lawn-App/README.md

 #Phase 3
 ##Instructions for Grader

+How to use: The application will open up to a shop tab with items you can select.
+Purchasing an item will move it to the inventory.
+In the inventory tab you will see a list of all purchase items.
+You can select a specific item and place it in the yard.
+In the yard tab you can check out the items you placed and the cats that have arrived (after some time).
+The options tab has the options for saving, making a new game, and quitting.

 - You generate the first requirement (after purchasing an item in the shop tab) by selecting an item from the list of items in the inventory.